keera/qubithack/readme.md

     Example: `img.some_class`

-* basic combinators
+* Basic combinators

     Example: `div #some_id`

 ### Comments

-* I added a couple of extra tests for the grouping feature
+* I added a couple of extra tests for the grouping feature.
 * This was a pretty fun exercise!
+Thanks for reviewing.